geomagpy/MARTAS/README.md

 ## 10. Appendix

 ### 10.1.
 Full installation guide of a MARTAS box

+The installation is usually straightforward as described in section 2.
+For some systems you might however require some additional packages to fulfill required dependencies.
+Here we summarise some system specific issues and solutions, as well as a full installation cookbook.

+#### Beaglebone Black

+Problems with scipy installation in environment:

+       sudo apt install gfortran libopenblas-dev pkg-config

 #### 10.1.1 Step 0: Get you Debian system ready (install Ubuntu, Raspberry, Beaglebone, etc)